jhotadhari/Alti/README.md

 All symbols/patterns/code are copies of these other themes.
 Alti doesn't contain anything else then copies of these themes.

 Therefore all credits to them:

--elements theme: Elevate theme family https://www.openandromaps.org/kartenlegende/elevation-hike-theme by Tobias Kuehn, Contact: http://www.eartrumpet.net/contact/ licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License: https://creativecommons.org/licenses/by-nc-sa/4.0/
+- elements theme: Elevate theme family https://www.openandromaps.org/kartenlegende/elevation-hike-theme by Tobias Kuehn, Contact: http://www.eartrumpet.net/contact/ licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License: https://creativecommons.org/licenses/by-nc-sa/4.0/